kallibr44/Sattelite-tracker/README.md

 Known bugs:
 1. If we will update DB second time, all data will clone himself into DB.
 (Maybe crash DB)
 2. track just for NOAA-19 (Working on it)

+How to use:
+ 1.Install requirements
+ pip install -r requirements.txt
+ 2.Run the program
+ python sattrack.py